Natural swimming pool: Water circulation

 To keep a natural pool's water circulating, it can be channeled to the plant zone with a pump, ideally through tubes buried 18 inches deep in the soil, underwater aeration being more energy-efficient than swimming-area-to-plant-area constructed waterfalls, in the case of pools where the filtration area is below the swimming area.

 Alternatively, in pools where the swimming area is higher than the filtration area, the water may simply be allowed to stream through the biological filters into a nearby regeneration basin containing aquatic plants rooted in layers of limestone and granite during the recycling process.
 The new fresh water can then be pumped back into the pool's swimming area, which can also be vacuumed daily.

 In some pools the border wall between the swimming area and the regeneration area may be below the water line, thus allowing the pool's water to freely run from one end to the other.
 However, "(moving) the water through (a cascade) improves the speed of purification through the planted regeneration area and onto the skimmers," says one service expert.

 Aeration

 Underwater aeration presumably circulates water more effectively, as it diffuses air at the pool’s bottom.
 An aerator can be built using a small air compressor and strong tubes that connect to a diffuser that bubbles air through the water.
 A brass manifold can be connected to the compressor to regulate the air pumped into the pool.
-An Ohio-based pond-and-lake-restoration company suggests natural pool aerations twice a day—one in the morning, where oxygen demand is greatest, and another in the evening.
+An Ohio-based pond-and-lake-restoration company suggests natural pool aeration twice a day—one in the morning, where oxygen demand is greatest, and another in the evening.